vargaae/ai-2025/README.md

 are set with email registration-log in system on the server side Email registration and login - working with SQL database

-## AI IMAGE DETECTION IMAGE ANALYSIS Front End Application - Screenshots
+## AI IMAGE DETECTION - Screenshots

 - Image Analysis
 - Sign In